 The mission, goals, programs and giving opportunities at the District, Area, Club and individual levels through the development of a cadre of volunteers at the District level.

-The Zonta International service/ZISVAW projects and educational programs in the District through methods appropriate for the District.
+The Zonta International service projects and educational programs in the District through methods appropriate for the District.

-Works with the Zonta International Foundation Committee and the Governor in developing and implementing District fundraising goals.
+Works with the Zonta Foundation for Women Committee and the Governor in developing and implementing District fundraising goals.

 Works with the Governor and the Chairs of appropriate Committees to recognize club and individual donors appropriately.

-Provides general information about bequests to the Zonta International Foundation and membership in the Mary E. Jenkins 1919 Society.
+Provides general information about bequests to the Zonta Foundation for Women and membership in the Mary E. Jenkins 1919 Society.

 Finance Committee